 Thus we have need of laws, of law enforcement, of courts of law, and of prisons.
 A benefit of this legal state monopoly upon force is the freedom it provides most citizens to be productive in specialized areas, leaving the police and military, i.e. the specialists, to provide for the protection of all of us.
 Most people in fact don’t want to live in a state of hyper-vigilance — in a tension-filled, every-man-for-himself world.
 And they prefer not to know everything about everyone around them, let alone to be known fully by all others: they want to relax and enjoy life more.

-If this nation were instead of a melting pot an isolated Amazonian tribe, within which most citizens shared the same familial genes, such that helping any member would be helping oneself, in a Darwinian sense, an organic, unwritten common law might be feasible.
-But in our modern world, where very different sorts, with very different interests and impulses, are brought into constant contact and conflict, and no material/ego/DNA benefit accrues to the one for cooperation with the other, the only jurisprudence subject to more abuse than our poorly written laws would be no written laws at all.
+If this nation were instead of a melting pot an isolated Amazonian tribe within which most citizens shared the same familial genes, such that helping any member would be helping oneself in a Darwinian sense, an organic, unwritten common law might be feasible.
+But in our modern world, where very different sorts with very different interests and impulses are brought into constant contact and conflict, and where no material/ego/DNA benefit accrues to the one for cooperation with the other, the only jurisprudence subject to more abuse than our poorly written laws would be one with no written laws at all.

 Even in sea-bound England, where rights are protected without an actual constitution, the trends are toward strife between cultures with differing legal traditions and toward a fight against the EU.
 There is no modern, collective, organic understanding of law.

-It then becomes necessary, via a strong constitution, to explicitly preclude the worst sorts of local ignorance and provincial laws, e.g. an abolition of the requirement that children be schooled at all; the lowering of local educational standards below a level necessary for basic functioning outside of that community; a denial of citizenship rights to non-residents, or to productive members of a local community; undue leniency toward violent offenders or those who neglect and abuse the truly innocent, i.e. children; or the wholesale legalization of psychotic substances, the users of which might adversely affect neighboring communities.
+It then becomes necessary via a strong constitution to explicitly preclude the worst sorts of local ignorance and provincial laws, e.g. a precinct’s abolition of the requirement that children be schooled at all; the lowering of local educational standards below a level necessary for basic functioning outside of that community; a denial of citizenship rights to non-residents or to productive members of a local community; undue leniency toward violent offenders or those who neglect and abuse the truly innocent, i.e. children; or the wholesale legalization of psychotic substances, the users of which might adversely affect neighboring communities.

 It was a scramble for resources throughout history that has led to a huge international stalemate across most of the globe.
 The smaller states of the world today benefit from the invisible protective shields of the larger states, who extract wealth from the former in exchange for checking the ambitions of the latter.
-But that underlying scarcity of resources and our inability to share them, which made states necessary in the first place, remains.
+But that underlying scarcity of resources and our inability to share them that made states necessary in the first place remains.
 So the ideal state is the least possible compromise of individual rights necessary to ensure the rights of all.